sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement the generic `Max` method that finds maximum from two elements of the type `T` according to comparer logic.
+- Implement the generic `FindMax` method which finds maximum from two elements of the type `T` according to comparer logic.

 </details>